 - Simmer for 2 minutes or until thickened.

 REALLY.
 This teriyaki sauce recipe couldn’t be any simpler.

 If you’re wondering about substitutions, here are a few of my suggestions:

 Make it dairy free

-I do like using organic grass fed butter, but if you’re vegan or dairy free you can easily substitute coconut oil.
+I do love the added butter, but if you’re vegan or dairy free you can easily substitute coconut oil.